AtakanKeser/AtakanKeser/README.md

 Hi !
-Im CS freshman at the Bilkent University
+Im a CS student at the Bilkent University